flaxandteal/dewret/docs/quickstart.md

 ### Description

 Dewret is a tool designed for creating complex workflows, written in a dynamic style, to be rendered to a static representation.
+Dewret provides a programmatic python interface to multiple declarative workflow engines, where workflows are often written in a yaml-like syntax.
 It makes it easier for users to define tasks and organize them into workflows.
 Currently, Dewret supports two renderers: Snakemake and CWL, which generate yamls in the corresponding workflow languages.

 ### What are Workflows?